z1c0/adventofcode2020/README.md

 puzzles had quite increased in complexity over the last couple of days.
 My solution is probably not ideal and the second part ran for quite a while (~ 30 seconds) but still it terminated and yielded the correct solution.

+[Day 17](https://adventofcode.com/2020/day/17) had a confusing explanation which cost me a lot of time.
+In fact, I had noticed that these puzzles now took a significant amount of my time each day.
+So I decided to pause this activity for now and finish it up when my Christmas vacation was over.
+Kind of beats the purpose of a Christmas calendar, but everyone's time is precious and needs to be well spent.